siddgupt/SolrBitmapTokenizer/README.md

-# SolrPlugins
+# SolrBitmapTokenizer
-Custom Plugins for Apache Solr
+A Custom Lucene Tokenizer for efficient indexing of Bitmaps that supports Atomic updates in Solr